Hello and welcome! We’re excited to work with you.

 The challenges we address stem from beliefs, assumptions, and convictions that run deep.
 They are not likely to be resolved in a two or a four-hour seminar.
 With this in mind, DPC’s workshops and seminars should be thought of as a starting point for open communication, building trust, and welcoming a diversity of perspectives—they are not an endpoint.
 This page is designed help clients understand some of the ways participants may respond to our approach.
 We also offer some suggestions for how to continue the work we’ll begin together.

-Because of the variety of possible responses to this work, it’s important for clients to be clear with themselves and with participants about the goals—particularly with respect to the kind of workplace culture that’s desired.
+Because of the variety of possible responses to this work, it’s important for clients to be clear with themselves and with participants about the goals—particularly with respect to the kind of workplace or organizational culture that’s desired.
 DPC can help you with this.
-Articulating those goals will help keep your organization’s culture on track in the medium and long term.
+Articulating those goals will help keep your organization’s culture on track in the medium and long-term.

 Some participants might feel relief after working with us.
 They might feel comforted by the possibility of an environment where they can express themselves, ask questions, and not worry quite so much about walking on eggshells.
 They might feel validated in the sense that they’ve been given, for the first time, the tools, language, and framework, to engage on complicated and controversial issues.